PiggyAwesome/useless/README.md

-Yo mamma so fat she sat on the beach and Greenpeace threw her in.
+Yo mamma so fat when she went to the circus the little girl asked if she could ride the elephant